How are the lessons run ?

 What equipment will I need ?

-You will need either a PC running Windows, Max Os, Linux, or an iPad in order to use Skype, Electa, and Moodle.
+You will need either a PC running Windows, Mac OS X, Linux, in order to use Skype, Electa, and Moodle.
 No other equipment is required.

 When are the courses run ?

 We run scheduled courses several times each week.
 Usually during the day on a Monday, Tuesday and Wednesday.

 We run courses in Key Stage 3Computer Science.
 More details here.